Atherys/AtherysDocs/doclet/README.md

 ### Supported tags

-* @func - Tells the doclet that the class contains a scripting function
+* @jsfunc - Tells the doclet that the class contains a scripting function
 * @jsname - The default name for the JavaScript function is the name of the class with the first letter lowercase.
 If it differs, use this tag.
 * @ex - Use this tag for the JavaScript example; the lines with this tag will be printed after one another.